Inkshaded/digital-media-archiving-system/Patterns.md

 ### State - Behavioral - Lets an object alter its behavior when internal state changes, making it appear as though it changes classes
 ----
-The UserState class manages the ArchivistState and ReaderState to manage a user's ability to modify the content of the archive
+The UserState abstract class manages the ArchivistState and ReaderState concrete states to determine a user's ability to modify the content of the archive

 ### Decorator - Structural - Attach new behaviors to objects by placing them in wrapper objects that contain the behaviors
 ----